 Windows 98 is generally considered as a bug-fixed version of windows 95 rather than a full-fledged release.
-Few updates to windows explorer-like gradient color in windows toolbar, back and forth navigation, image thumbnails, animation were introduced in Windows 98.
+Few updates to windows explorer-like gradient color in windows toolbar, back and forth navigation, image thumbnails, and animation were introduced in Windows 98.

 Microsoft Windows 2000 ( February 17, 2000)

-NTFS 3.0, a file encryption mechanism, was introduced in Windows 2000, and a bunch of technologies was put for disabled people.
+NTFS 3.0, a file encryption mechanism, was introduced in Windows 2000, and a bunch of technologies were put for disabled people.
 Plug and play support was enhanced, and GUI saw a minor improvement as well.

 Overall, Windows 98 and Windows 2000 were trying to follow Windows 95 with bug fixes and minor improvements.